zld3002/c0lang/cc0/codex/README.txt

 Notes on source code
 ----------------------------------------------------------------------

-  All source for the debugger is in debug.sml, with most debugger-specific logic found in the dstep function.
-It simulates compilation using similar code as found in coin/coin-exec.sml.
-It then enters the repl and makes use of coin/exec.sml's "step" and "call_step" functions.
-When the user asks for a list of local variables, the function "print_locals" in coin/exec.sml is called.
-The logic for that function is found in cymbol/state.sml.
+  All source for the debugger is in debug.sml.